 - 2 tablespoon cold butter, cubed

-- Preheat oven to 350 degrees and prepare a standard sized muffin tin by spraying with cooking spray.
+- Preheat oven to 350°F and spray a standard-sized muffin tin liberally with cooking spray including the edges outside the muffin cups.